vectorgrp/sil-kit/docs/configuration/configuration.rst

 The IbConfig.json File
 ----------------------------------------

-The Vector Integration Bus is configured via a json config file, which is often referred to as IbConfig.json.
+The Vector Integration Bus is configured via a json config file, often referred to as IbConfig.json.
 The IbConfig.json begins with some general information about the configuration file itself followed by three subsections.